avirathtib/sagan/README.md

-# AI Data Search & Analysis Tool
+# AI Orchestration Backend for Sagan

 An intelligent data analysis, search system and agentic workflow system built with Python that combines workflow automation, database querying, charting capabilities, and AI-powered insights.